heubart/heubart.github.io/_publications/2023-04-19-optimal-configuration-microgrid-gwo.md

 date: 2023-04-19
 venue: '2023 International Conference on Electrical, Computer and Communication Engineering (ECCE)'
 paperurl: 'https://doi.org/10.1109/ECCE57851.2023.10101554'
-excerpt:  'This paper is based on PV-Wind-WtE-battery hybrid system is proposed for the halishahar area of Chattogram, Bangladesh.
-Design considerations include solar panels, wind turbines, batteries, and diesel engine power.
-To determine the best parameters for the design in terms of total annual cost, particle swarm optimization algorithm is employed.
-This micro-grid has no trouble providing Halishahar with sufficient power for a whole year.'
+excerpt:  'This paper is based on methodology where Grey wolf optimizer was utilizedto find the optimal design parameters to minimize the overall yearly cost.
+This micro-grid can easily provide 1,40,423.8 MWh, more than enough to power Halishahar for a whole year.
+A low levelized cost of energy (LCOE) of 0.221 $kWh is achieved with this setup.
+It reduces carbon dioxide emissions by a larger margin than traditional power.'

 ---
 DOI: [10.1109/ECCE57851.2023.10101554](https://doi.org/10.1109/ECCE57851.2023.10101554)

 [PDF Available at Researchgate](https://www.researchgate.net/publication/370132615_Optimal_Cost_and_Component_Configuration_Analysis_of_Micro-grid_Using_GWO_Algorithm)

 > <p style='text-align: justify;'> Citation: M. S. -U. Islam, M. A. B. Zafar, A. I. Ikram, T. A. Chowdhury, M. S. R. Sachha and S. Hossain, "Optimal Cost and Component Configuration Analysis of Micro-grid Using GWO Algorithm," 2023 International Conference on Electrical, Computer and Communication Engineering (ECCE), Chittagong, Bangladesh, 2023, pp. 1-6, doi: 10.1109/ECCE57851.2023.10101554.</p>